 If you're looking to rent a home or an apartment in Virginia, two laws protect you against discrimination.
-The federal Fair Housing Act, also called the FHA, protects existing tenants and prospective tenants from certain discriminatory practices, and Virginia has its own fair housing law.
+The federal Fair Housing Act, also called the FHA, protects existing tenants and prospective tenants from certain discriminatory practices, and Virginia has a its own fair housing law.

 The Federal Fair Housing Act